bellabf/cv/README.md

 <h1 align="center"> Isabella Bicalho Frazeto </h1>
-<h4 align="center">  Data Scientist.
-Data Analyst.
-Bioinformatician.
  </h4>

 # About me

-As a biologist turned data enthusiast, I am passionate about harnessing the power of statistics and data science to uncover insights and drive impactful change.
-My interests lie in developing cutting-edge algorithms and machine learning models, particularly in the areas of interpretable artificial intelligence and computer vision.

-I strongly believe in the importance of clear and concise communication and love using data visualization, open science, and reproducible reporting to share my findings with others.
-Let's connect and chat about data science and machine learning!
-Feel free to reach out to me on Twitter, LinkedIn, or through my Substack newsletter.
+I have 2 years of experience working with data.
+I see myself more as a problem solver than anything else.
+Thus, I am not shy to use both artificial intelligence and more classical statistics and modeling approaches to get meaningful insights and drive impactful change.
+I strongly believe in the importance of telling a good history and building good communication with the stakeholders.
+Feel free to reach out to me.

 # Education

 ### 2023-now: PhD - University of Aix-Marseille, France.

 Joint PhD training between Centre of Immunology of Marseille (CIML) and Informatics and Systems Laboratory (LIS UMR 7020).
-My work is focused on developing scientific software for image analysis using a variety of technices including image preprocessing, computer vision, and machine learning tools to unravel the effects of the neurvous system in lymph node development.
+My work is focused on developing scientific software for image analysis using a variety of techniques including image preprocessing, computer vision, and machine learning tools to unravel the effects of the nervous system in lymph node development.

 ### 2020-2022: Master's Degree in Bioinformatics - Computational and Mathematical Biology, earned from the University of Aix-Marseille, Sciences Luminy, France.